IsuruWeerakkodi/PlanPilot-ToDoApp/README.md

 ## Development
 This ia a fundamental showcase of javaScript.
 The possible developments are,
-   - Use Fetch API, jQuery Ajax or HttpRequest and connect the priject with a backend.
+   - Use Fetch API, jQuery Ajax or HttpRequest and connect the project with a backend.
    - Connect to a database and set CRUD operations with database

 ## Installation